HaikuTeam/docs/using-haiku/summonables.md

 }
 ```

-If you are typing an expression inside the Haiku app, this function signature will be created for you automatically.
+If you are typing an expression inside the Animator app, this function signature will be created for you automatically.
 All you need to do is type `$user.mouse.x` like so:

 ![](/assets/expression-single-line-usermousex.png)